iredmail/docs/en_US/installation/0-install.iredmail.with.remote.mysql.server.md

 tcp        0      0 0.0.0.0:3306            0.0.0.0:*               LISTEN      2479/mysqld
 ```

-If MySQL server is listening on only 127.0.0.1, you should comment out
+If MySQL server is listening on only 127.0.0.1, please update parameter
-`bind-address` parameter in MySQL config file `my.cnf` to make it listen on all
+`bind-address` in MySQL config file `my.cnf` to make sure it listens on all
-available network interfaces, and restart MySQL service.
+available IPv4 addresses like below, restarting MySQL service is required:

 * On Red Hat Enterprise Linux, CentOS, openSUSE, OpenBSD, it's `/etc/my.cnf`.
 * On Debian, Ubuntu, it's `/etc/mysql/my.cnf`.
 * On FreeBSD, it's `/var/db/mysql/my.cnf`.

 ```
+# If you comment out this parameter, it listens on all available IPv6 addresses
-#bind-address = 127.0.0.1
+bind-address = 0.0.0.0
 ```

 * Make sure remote MySQL request will not be blocked by network firewall like